CaduceusInc/waleopakunle.com/_posts/2020-04-12-background-matting-making-the-world-your-green-screen.md

 ## **Conclusion**

-I have gone over a proposed background matting technique that enables casual capture of high quality foreground+alpha mattes in natural settings, presented by researchers from Washington University.
+In this post, I have gone over a proposed background matting technique that enables casual capture of high quality foreground+alpha mattes in natural settings, presented by researchers from Washington University.
 Their method requires the photographer to take a shot with a (human) subject and without, not moving much between shots.
 This approach avoids using a green screen or painstakingly constructing a detailed trimap as typically needed for high matting quality.
 They have developed a deep learning framework trained on synthetic-composite data and then adapted to real data using an adversarial network.

 For even more details such as the nitty gritty of the network architecture, training dataset, hyperparameters and such, I suggest you read their official paper.